lngng/moDSTogether/README.md

 You can participate with assurance that your original content is your own.

-If located outside of the original, terms regarding inclusion of this document **only** are subject to change in accordance to those listed within
+If located outside of the original, terms of use regarding inclusion of this document are subject to change in accordance to those listed within
 [the original](github.com/ryanraposo/moDSTogether/README.md).
 This document must be removed if requested by the original author (Ryan Raposo).